parkertimmins/simple_parser_combinator/README.md

 # simple_parser_combinator
-A very simple (and even more iniefficient) parser combinator
+A very simple (and even more inefficient) parser combinator.